-"An Integrated Electric Power Supply Chain and Fuel Market Network Framework: Theoretical Modeling with Empirical Analysis for New England", Zugang Liu and Anna Nagurney, 2007
+"An Integrated Electric Power Supply Chain and Fuel Market Network Framework: Theoretical Modeling with Empirical Analysis for New England", Zugang Liu and Anna Nagurney, to appear in Naval Research Logistics.

 This paper can be downloaded at: http://supernet.som.umass.edu/dart.html.